James Straub is an independent art historian living in Grand Rapids, Michigan, Mathias Altens

 1936 Annual Grand Rapids Artists Invitational Exhibition, Grand Rapids

 Art Gallery, January.
-Forty-seventh Annual
+Forty-seventh Annual Exhibition of

-Exhibition for Michigan Artists, Detroit Institute of Arts, November 10-December 13.
+Artists, Detroit Institute of Arts, November 10-December 13.
 (Morning)

 1937 Invitational exhibition, Grand Rapids Art Gallery, January.